Kr1ptal/ethers-kt/README.md

 - **Safe**: RPC calls return an error object in case of failure, instead of throwing an exception.

 - **Smart contract bindings**:
-    - Generate type-safe smart contract bindings from JSON-ABI files.
+    - Generate type-safe smart contract bindings from JSON-ABI files or from Foundry projects.
     - Complete support: events (anonymous), custom errors, structs, receive and fallback functions.
     - Custom errors can be resolved from any source (e.g. generated bindings, 4byte directory, etc...).
     - Payable and non-payable functions/constructors.